East Hills Blog (complete)

 The prominent road running across the top of the image is the busy Edinburgh Road, with Cumbernauld Road leading off diagonally from the left.
 The route of the Monkland Canal is clearly visible north of the Edinburgh Road, its route subsequently followed closely by the M8 Motorway.
 The fields in the top right corner disappeared under the post-war housing estates built at Cranhill (where work appears to be underway in this photograph) and Ruchazie:

 You then go through the west part of Shettleston and up through Greenfield Park, over the A8 Edinburgh Road and on up to Cranhill Water Tower (CHECKPOINT).
+As you approach the tower along Skerryvore Road, you pass the site of the house where Angus and Malcolm Young spent their early years.
+Then their family emigrated to Australia and the brothers formed AC/DC.

-The water tower built in 1951 is unique for having a square tower, in contrast to the round ones in nearby Garthamlock.
+The water tower - built in 1951 - is unique for having a square tower, in contrast to the round ones in nearby Garthamlock.
 Around its base are now a series of sculptures by Andy Scott (of Poseidon, three sirens and a mermaid) and there's a lovely little garden with a lighthouse map nearby.
 Andy is better known for the Kelpies sculpture in Falkirk.

 The Cranhill housing estate was built in the early 1950s, and redeveloped in the late 1990s.
 This photo is from the 1950s, showing the tower on the right, with the canal beyond: